boldbi/boldbi-docker/README.md

 Then, access it via `http://localhost:8080` or `http://host-ip:8080` in a browser.

 ## ... via `docker-compose`
 You can use Docker Compose to easily run Bold BI in an isolated environment built with Docker containers.
-Please refer to [this guide](docs/single-image.md) to delploy boldbi simplified docker compose environment.
+Please refer to [this guide](docs/single-image.md) to deploy Bold BI in a simplified docker compose environment.
 ## Advanced configuration